antoniofractuous/automation-shell-scripting/README.md

 ![getting](./images/getting-public-key2.png)

-Then we check our public and private keys by running:
+Then we check our public and private keys by running :

 `cat id_rsa.pub`

 `cat id_rsa`

-We copy both keys into our notepad and we can create a directory called '"Shell":
+We copy both keys into our notepad, then we create a directory called '"Shell":

 `mkidr Shell`